Install

 $env:RESEND_ALLOWED_TO="you@example.com,reports@example.com"

 By default, emails are sent from onboarding@resend.dev - Resend's default sender.
-This works immediately without any domain setup.
+This may support quick testing subject to current Resend account restrictions; use a verified domain/sender for production-style mail.

 For a custom domain (later, optional):

---from "Reports <reports@your-verified-domain.example>"RESEND_API_KEY from the process environment onlyhttps://api.resend.com/emails--send is presentRESEND_ALLOWED_TO for real sends; fail-closed if it is missing--body-fileapi.resend.comOn success:
+--from "Reports <reports@your-verified-domain.example>"RESEND_API_KEY from the process environment onlyhttps://api.resend.com/emails--send is presentRESEND_ALLOWED_TO for real sends; fail-closed if it is missing--json receipt output so automation can compare the reviewed body hash to the send receipt and capture resendId without scraping human text--body-fileapi.resend.comOn success:

 sent to you@example.com (subject: Hello) - resend-id: c8f43f2a-...